kekoakon/apple_mobility_analysis_f2021/README.md

 The aim of this project is to analyze the mobility data made available by Apple.

-That data is available from the following URL: https://covid19.apple.com/mobility
+That data is available for download for the following URL: https://covid19.apple.com/mobility

 ### Change Log

-* 2021-09-22: Create Github repository and push commits for the first time
+* 2021-09-22: Create Github repository and push commits for the first time.
 * 2021-09-20: Initialize git repository for the project in 2021
 * 2021-08-31: The data file It was originally downloaded for analysis.
 * 2021-09-17: A new version of the data file was downloaded, and I also worked to refactor the code to be more general and to allow for any state to be subset from the larger file.